 Post Peel Expectations

-After phenol and some stronger TCA peels a crust or scab will form over the treated areas, and will remain for a few days according to the physicians instructions.
+After phenol and some stronger TCA peels, a crust or scab will form over the treated areas and will remain for a few days according to the physician’s instructions.
 With TCA peels patients can experience some swelling and irritation which should subside enough within 7 – 10 days to allow patients to return to normal activity.
-With phenol peels, swelling is usually severe and skin takes on a red hue that gradually fades to pink.
+With phenol peels, swelling is usually severe and the skin takes on a red hue that gradually fades to pink.
 Return to work after phenol peels can take 2 weeks or more.